ml5885/state_bill_preprocessing/readme.md

 ### OpenStates people directory (party metadata)

-If using --use-party, download the OpenStates people repository and point --people-dir to its data folder:
+Download the OpenStates people repository and point --people-dir to its data folder:

 ```bash
 # Clone the repository inside the current directory